 The reason why we are uncomfortable asking for referrals is because we are manufacturing and forcing a referral.
 A manufactured referral is one you ask for, where you are attempting to artificially create or “manufacture” a vital piece of the referral process that must occur naturally.

 So what is this vital piece of the referral process?
 What is it that cannot be manufactured or artificially created?

-It is the need, problem or pain of the prospective client has and their willingness to solve it which is why the prospective client would be open to being referred to you and want to meet with you.
+It is the need, problem or pain the prospective client has and their willingness to solve it is why they are open to being referred to you and willing to meet with you.